twilio/twilio-cli/README.md

 Lists all available commands.

 ```
-twilio number:list
+twilio incoming-phone-number:list
 ```

-Lists all your phone numbers. (`number` is a shorthand alias for the full resource name, `incoming-phone-number`).
+Lists all your phone numbers.

-Add `--help` to any command to get help (e.g. `twilio number:list --help`)
+Add `--help` to any command to get help (e.g. `twilio incoming-phone-number:list --help`)

 ### Webhooks

 You can set a webhook on a phone number like so:

 ```
-twilio number:update [PN sid or E.164] --sms-url http://url
+twilio incoming-phone-number:update [PN sid or E.164] --sms-url http://url
 ```

 That sets the primary SMS url.
 There are also options for setting the voice url, fallback url's, and methods for each.
-Run `twilio number:update --help` for a full list of options.
+Run `twilio incoming-phone-number:update --help` for a full list of options.

 ### Ngrok integration

 When you set a webhook, if you specify a URL that uses the host name of `localhost` or `127.0.0.1`, the Twilio CLI will automatically create an ngrok tunnel for you and set your webhook to the new ngrok URL.
 For example:

 ```
-twilio number:update [PN sid or E.164] --sms-url http://localhost:5000/handle_sms
+twilio incoming-phone-number:update [PN sid or E.164] --sms-url http://localhost:5000/handle_sms
 ```

 ### Output formats